 Overhead and Variable Costs

 Fundamentally, your costs are divided into overhead and variable costs.
 Overhead costs are fixed and do not vary based on the number of items you produce.
 Nonetheless, they are still business expenses that must be covered by your sales.
 Variable costs are the labor and materials that go into each piece of jewelry.
 These costs depend on your production volume and the specific designs being made.
 Both figures should be calculated into your pricing scheme.

 You will probably have to make some assumptions if you don't know all of the numbers required, or if you are projecting rapid growth.
 Play with various figures to get an idea of how they affect the pricing formula.
 We recommend counting your administrative salary separately from your hourly production wage, even if you perform both duties.
 If you are creating a jewelry line you will eventually need to hire employees.
 This labor will be a separate expense.
 It is better to plan for that ahead of time and make sure your pricing covers staffing.
 Likewise, if you are currently working out of a home office but will need to expand into a studio space soon.
 Think ahead when planning your costs.

 For the chart above, divide the Step 1 total by the number of jewelry items you sell monthly.
-Add the Step 2 total and the Step 3 total to get the base price you should charge for a piece of your jewelry.
+Add the Step 2 total and the Step 3 total to get the base cost for a piece of your jewelry that includes all your cost inputs.
 This worksheet yields your minimum price to break even and cover your expenses.
 It leaves you with no working capital to invest in the creation of new product lines or business development activities.
 It does not cover losses from dead inventory that never sells or sits on the shelf for many months before converting into revenue.
 Furthermore, it does not yield a net profit after paying your bills.
-It should be your bare minimum price.